 Welcome to my website!
 My name’s Kate Gibson.
-I’m a 22-year-old Austin native, UC Berkeley Political Science grad, and am currently a first-grade teacher in Houston, Texas.
-You can usually find me hiking or spending time in the sunshine, watching movies or reading articles, singing when no one’s listening (or everyone is), or even traveling across the world!
+I’m a 23-year-old Austin native, UC Berkeley Political Science grad, and am currently a Teach for America kindergarten teacher in Houston, Texas.
+You can usually find me hiking or spending time in the sunshine, watching movies or reading articles, singing when no one’s listening (or everyone is), or at the airport hopping on a flight.

 2/16/18 I’m going to be a teacher in three months.
 And right now I’m terrified.
 Which is normal – but I should be most stressed about learning how to plan lessons, and how I’m going to connect with kids who are struggling and help them get excited about learning, or all the other intricacies of …

 The following essay was submitted on October 31, 2017 for my class PACS126: International Human Rights, taught by Professor Darren Zook at UC Berkeley.
 Culture as a Liability to Human Rights From the French headscarf ban to the Brazilian indifference toward infanticide, culture has been used across the world, in various situations, as a justification …

 This page is a walk down memory lane, showing some of my performances across the years!
 Growing up, I took piano lessons for 11 years, and while it was never my true talent, I thank it for sparking my initial interest in music.
 My big debut was in 4th grade, when I played Sam Houston in a school musical about Texas history.
 Thanks to this breakout role, I realized that I love to sing and kept it up throughout middle school, high school, and college – and I plan to sing as a hobby for the rest of my life!